 Life Sciences Building

-The timber fins which clad Southampton University’s sleek Life Sciences Building complement the features of the adjacent EEE building in both colour and form, whilst the materials chosen reflect the architect’s desire for an environmentally attuned aesthetic.
+The timber fins that clad Southampton University’s sleek Life Sciences Building complement the features of the adjacent EEE building in both colour and form, whilst the chosen materials reflect the architect’s desire for an environmentally attuned aesthetic.

-The 10,000 m² project, part of a masterplan to expand the university’s Highfield Campus, offers a state-of-the-art research and teaching laboratory amongst other academic facilities in two three-storey blocks, while copious office space can be found in a linked four-storey building.
+Part of a masterplan to expand the university’s Highfield Campus, the project offers a state-of-the-art research and teaching laboratory amongst other academic facilities in two three-storey blocks, whilst copious office space can be found in a linked four-storey building.

-Key to superstructure design was striking a balance between the specific needs of the end user, and the aspirations of the architect.
+Key to the superstructure design was striking a balance between the specific needs of the end user and the aspirations of the architect.
 Concrete was chosen as the preferred material for the frame due to its superior vibration acoustic and thermal mass performance, but also due to the aesthetic it provided.
-Roof levels remain consistent throughout all three buildings, by adopting proportionally usage-related storey heights between the labs and offices.
-Curved sky-lights were cast into the third floor over the central staircase, allowing a stream of light to flow down from the roof-lights above.
+Roof levels remain consistent throughout all three buildings by adopting proportionally usage-related storey heights between the labs and offices.
+Curved skylights were cast into the third floor over the central staircase, allowing a stream of light to flow down from the rooflights above.

 Finely tuned timber-clad laboratory buildings with structural concrete frame